clarino/corona/README.md

 ## The main result data files are the following:

-*korona-freq.csv* = frequency list of items , ordered by frequency
+*korona-freq.csv* = frequency list of items, ordered by decreasing frequency

-*korona-compounds.csv* = new words by date of first occurrence, including source
+*korona-compounds.csv* = new words by date of first occurrence, also including source

 These character separated files have TAB as field separator.
-The items in these lists are the final parts of compounds only, in other words, the initial part corona/korona and possible hyphens are stripped off.
+The items in these lists are the final parts of compounds only, in other words, the initial part corona/korona and possible hyphens have been stripped from the compounds.